github/swift-style-guide/README.md

 foo?.callSomethingIfFooIsNotNil()
 ```

 _Rationale:_ Explicit `if let`-binding of optionals results in safer code.
-Force unwrapping easily leads to runtime crashes.
+Force unwrapping is more prone to lead to runtime crashes.

 #### Prefer implicit getters on read-only properties and subscripts